-‘The game’s afoot’ in the world of Wrexham county schoolgirls’ football as programmes to promote under-13 and under-15 teams gather momentum.
+‘The game’s afoot’ in the world of Wrexham county schoolgirls’ football.
+Programmes to promote under-13 and under-15 teams gather momentum.

 Rebecca Suckley, County Secretary, takes up the story: ‘We have recently had trials at Ysgol Morgan Llwyd on Cefn Road and set up the first Wrexham County Football School teams for the age groups of U13 and U15.’

-In addition to the trials that have already been held, there’ll be more in June so keep an eye out on Facebook, Twitter and your local schools for more details.
+In addition to the trials that have been held.
+There’ll be more in June so keep an eye out on Facebook, Twitter and your local schools for more details.

 Rebecca reinforces this by adding ‘This is a massive opportunity for all girls who attend Wrexham high schools and who enjoy football.
 They can make new friends and it is so good for their health and well-being.’